 Admission to a highly competitive college has never been more difficult.
-Inundated with thousands of applications, top universities accept less than one in five applicants, and elite universities around one in ten applicants.
+Inundated with thousands of applications, top universities accept less than one in five applicants and elite universities around one in ten applicants.
 Given the high academic record of their applicant pool, colleges rely on the SAT to filter out the students most likely to succeed on their campus.
 In addition to colleges using SAT scores to select applicants, they also use it to help them decide who will receive the best scholarship and financial aid.

 How important are SAT scores?
 If one looks at the top fifty schools in the U.S. News & World Report rankings, the top college had a combined critical reading-math average of 1480, while the fiftieth college had a combined average of 1320.
 Admission to a top fifty school requires a student crack 700 in the critical reading, math or both.
 Even schools at 100 in the ranking have a mean combined score just under 1200.

 Yet, for last year alone, the College Board reported that only 11% of test takers scored 650 or higher on the critical reading, and only 14% of test takers scored 650 or higher on the math.
 And grades do not guarantee success – for A students, the mean critical reading score was only 565 and the mean math score was only 581.

 The message is two-fold.
 First, high SAT scores are expected at even moderately competitive colleges.
 Second, students who register high SAT scores must be getting help preparing.